Skip to main content

 Currie adds: "This is because the effects of oestrogen deficiency change according to what stage we're at.
 Women may need their oestrogen dosage adjusted at certain points when on HRT, but just because they move to a higher dose, that doesn't mean they will need to stay on a high dose ongoing.
 Oestrogen drops to a certain point and stays there - it doesn't keep dropping as we age."

-"Vaginal atrophy and bladder issues caused by a lack of oestrogen will need ongoing management," says Peers.
+"Vaginal atrophy and bladder issues caused by a lack of oestrogen may need ongoing management," says Peers.
 "Using pH-balanced lubricants, intra-vaginal probiotics and low-dose vaginal oestrogens - creams or pessaries - may help maintain vaginal health at menopause."

 Your GP may be able to adjust your HRT dosage or refer you to a consultant for advice and management.
 Some hospitals offer specialist menopause clinics and the British Menopause Society can help you find a menopause specialist in your area.
 Menopause Matters is another great resource.